ScottyMacCVC/MechaCar_Statistical_Analysis/README.md

 ![Deliverable 1-Linear Regression](https://github.com/ScottyMacCVC/MechaCar_Statistical_Analysis/blob/main/Images/01-Linear%20Regression%20to%20Predict%20MPG.JPG)

 ## Summary Statistics on Suspension Coils
-write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:
+Our summaries from total_summary and lot_summary dataframes address variance in suspension coils.
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Although we see the total_summary variance beyond our tolerance, 2 of our 3 current lots manufacturing data meet this design specification.
+Lots 1 & 2 are within tolerance with variances of under 10.
+But our lot 3 exceeded the 100 allowable with a total of 170 in variance.
+The overall values would have failed this set and closer analysis brings the attention to Lot 3.

 ![Deliverable 2-Total Summary Table](https://github.com/ScottyMacCVC/MechaCar_Statistical_Analysis/blob/main/Images/02-Total%20Summary%20Table.JPG)